sreekanth370/razeedeploy-delta/README.md

     : install mustachetemplate at a specific version (Default 'latest') --ffsld, --featureflagsetld=''
+    : install featureflagsetld at a specific version (Default 'latest') --er, --encryptedresource=''
-    : install featureflagsetld at a specific version (Default 'latest') --ms, --managedset=''
+    : install encryptedresource at a specific version (Default 'latest') --ms, --managedset=''
     : install managedset at a specific version (Default 'latest') -a, --autoupdate